Home Page

 Practice

-After you get your bike inspected and register, you can go out on the track to practice.
-For weekly races practice starts at approximately 6:00pm.
+After you register, you can go out on the track to practice.
+For weekly races practice starts at approximately 6:35-6:45pm.

 Motos

-Once the rider is signed up, he/she must wait for the motos (races, or heats) to be posted on the long, brown billboard, which is located to the right of the food concession (between 7:15 - 7:45pm for night races).
-If the weather is inclement or there is a threat of rain for the evening, the motos will be posted in an alternative location, to be announced during that evening's races.
-It's a good idea to bring a pen with you to write down your moto and your gates.
+Once the rider is signed up, he/she must wait for the motos (A.K.A. races, or heats) to be posted on the long, dark wooden billboard (between 7:10-7:30pm for night races).
+If the weather is inclement or there is a threat of rain for the evening, the motos may be posted in an alternative location, to be announced during that evening's races.
+It's a good idea to bring a pen with you to write down your moto and your gates, or snap a photo with your phone.
 First, find your age and class.
 You will need to write down your moto number as well as your gate numbers for the evening.
+Motos are also posted online at our USABMX microsite.

-It is important that you understand the ABA qualifying system before the races begin so that you do not become confused at an inconvenient moment during the races.
-Click here for a complete explanation of the ABA qualifying system.
+It is important that you understand the USA BMX transfer qualifying system before the races begin so that you do not become confused at an inconvenient moment during the races.
+Click here for a complete explanation of the USA BMX qualifying system.

 Trophies